-Early last fall, my little learner decided she wanted to make her own books--math books!
+My little learner decided she wanted to make her own books.

 Thankfully, we had blank books on hand.